AngusHarrison/Design/_posts/2020-05-09-Project_1__Enclosure_Renders.md

 <img src="{{site.baseurl}}/assets/img/DesignImages/render3.JPG">
 <img src="{{site.baseurl}}/assets/img/DesignImages/render4.JPG">

 Concept 1 draws insperation in its form from command module of the saturn V Rocket.
-The shape of the window complements the form of the body, and allows the space dust to be observed.
-The brushed matt aluminum
+The shape of the window complements the form of the polished aluminum body, and allows the space dust to be observed.
+The brushed matte black aluminum base creates a grounded enclosure with the matte black drawing on the darkness of space.
+The textured matte red and blue cap piece allows for a tight seal with the body ensuring none of the hazdious space dust escapes.

 <img src="{{site.baseurl}}/assets/img/DesignImages/render5.JPG">
 <img src="{{site.baseurl}}/assets/img/DesignImages/render6.JPG">
 <img src="{{site.baseurl}}/assets/img/DesignImages/render1.JPG">